hwayne/tla-graphing-demo/README.md

 2\. `python likelihoods.py graph.dot`

-`likelihoods.py` also has the flag `-m` for changing probabilistic weights
+`likelihoods.py` also has the flag `-m` for changing probabilistic weights.